Mathematicians in Groningen

 At the beginning of the nineteenth century the academic atmosphere in the Northern provinces (and elsewhere in the Netherlands) was not too promising.
 The university of Franeker ceased to exist in 1843 and the university of Groningen did not have a very bright future either.
 In this period the idea that everything in the Netherlands appeared 50 years later than anywhere else must have found its origin.

-POSTER?
-The general state of affairs of Dutch mathematics at that time was characterised as follows by Floris de Boer in his rectoral lecture of the university in 1896: Nadat Nederland geruime tijd aan de spits der wiskundige beschaving had gemarcheerd, verliet het plotseling de gelederen geheel, en nam gedurende langer dan een eeuw zelfs geen plaats in de achterhoede meer in.
+The general state of affairs of Dutch mathematics at that time was characterised by Floris de Boer.
+In his lecture to open the academic year as rector of the university in 1896: Nadat Nederland geruime tijd aan de spits der wiskundige beschaving had gemarcheerd, verliet het plotseling de gelederen geheel, en nam gedurende langer dan een eeuw zelfs geen plaats in de achterhoede meer in.

 But then somewhere after the middle of the century there appeared the politician Thorbecke who gave his name to a reorganization of secondary schools.
 This had a tremendous influence, also in the universities.
 Teachers in the new high schools were in demand and they would very often have a doctor's degree.
 Especially in mathematics the new university professors would be recruited most of the time from a large pool of high school teachers.
 And they in turn would keep an eye on the level of the examination in those high schools.